 Unpublished material disclosed in a submitted manuscript must not be used in the publisher's own research without the written consent of the author.

 Privileged information or ideas obtained through peer review must be kept confidential and not used for personal gain.

-The editor will seek to ensure a fair and appropriate peer review process.
-Editors should recuse themselves (e.g.: should ask a co-editor, associate editor or other member of the editorial board instead to review and consider) from considering manuscripts in which they have conflicts of interest resulting from competitive, collaborative, or other relationships or connections with any of the authors, companies, or (possibly) institutions connected to the papers.
+The editor will seek to ensure a fair and appropriate peer-review process.
+Editors should recuse themselves (e.g.: should ask a co-editor, associate editor or other members of the editorial board instead to review and consider) from considering manuscripts in which they have conflicts of interest resulting from competitive, collaborative, or other relationships or connections with any of the authors, companies, or (possibly) institutions connected to the papers.

 Editors require all contributors to disclose relevant competing interests and publish corrections if competing interests are revealed after publication.
 If needed, other appropriate action will be taken, such as the publication of a retraction or expression of concern.

 Editors will handle with honesty and precautions all the allegations however they are brought to the journals or publisher’s attention.
 Editors will take seriously allegations of misconduct pre-publication and post-publication.
 Policies will be in line with COPE's core practices (https://cope.onl/core-5), and the journal will allow post-publication discussion on its website, via letters to the editor, or on a moderated external site, from whistleblowers.

 In cases of alleged or proven scientific misconduct, fraudulent publication, or plagiarism, the editor, in close collaboration with the publishers, will take all appropriate steps to clarify the situation and amend the article in question.
 This includes the prompt publication of an erratum or, in the most serious cases, the complete withdrawal of the affected work.

 Peer review helps the editor make editorial decisions and, through the editorial communication with the author, can help the author improve the work.